prontog/ws_dissector_helper/examples/README.md

 You will find two dissectors for SOP:

 - [sop.lua](sop.lua) uses the payload CSV files and dynamically creates the header and trailer parts.
 - [sop_alt.lua](sop_alt.lua) uses the full CSV files.
-There are no header and trailer COMPOSITE field.
+There are no header and trailer COMPOSITE fields.
 All fields are visualized in the same tree in the *Packet Details* pane.
+Have a look at the \*_full.csv files for an example on how to use the FIXED and REPEATING-END fields.

 Installation
 ------------